stephenh/tessell/docs/tutorial.md

     }
 {: class=brush:java}

 We assume each of our test methods will use a `dto`, model `client`, presenter `p`, and view `v`, and declare these as fields.
-Note our view is actually a `StubClientView`.
+Note our view is actually a `StubClientView`, which was code-generated to include stub widgets/elements for all of the `ui:field`-marked elements in the `ui.xml` file.

-`AbstractPresenterTest` sets up a few infrastructure things, notably our `StubAppRegistry` (link here) that has stub versions of all of our otherwise GWT dependencies.
+Also note that the base class `AbstractPresenterTest` sets up a few infrastructure things, in particular our `StubAppRegistry` (link here) that has stub versions of the application-wide dependencies.

+On to the test methods themselves, the first asserts that the view's values are correctly set when it's loaded:

     @Test
     public void fillsInFieldsOnBind() {